Start a ClojureScript App from Scratch

 Step 4 - Add ClojureScript

-Now we finally get to write some ClojureScript.
-Open time_dive.cljs and sprinkle down these codes:
+Now let's write some ClojureScript.
+Open time_dive.cljs and type the following code:

 (ns tallex.time-dive)